datanymics/rpgle-examples/README.md

-# rpgle-examples
-Free RPGLE Source Code Samples
+# General purpose RPGLE Source Code Samples
+In this repository you will find several free for use RPGLE samples.

+Enjoy!